hann348/bi_dashboards/README.md

-# Tyre wers in transport
+# Tyre wear in transport
 > Data analysis of logistic data made with SQL window function and CTE queries and its visualization in Power BI dasboards.

 ## Table of Contents